 Overview 3

-Supervisory Severely Adverse Scenario Overview 5
+Severely Adverse Scenario 5

-Summary Results for the Severely Adverse Scenario 6
+Summary Results for the Severely Adverse Scenario 7

-Wells Fargo Bank, N.A.
-Results 10

 Stress Testing Methodologies 11

 In this Report, when we refer to "Wells Fargo," "the Company," "we," "our" or "us", we mean Wells Fargo & Company and Subsidiaries (consolidated).
-When we refer to "Wells Fargo Bank, N.A." or "the Bank," we mean Wells Fargo Bank, National Association, the Company's principal subsidiary.

-This Report contains forward-looking statements, including projections of our financial results and condition under a hypothetical scenario that incorporates a set of assumed economic and financial conditions prescribed by our regulators.
-The projections are not intended to be our forecast of expected future economic or financial conditions or our forecast of the Company's or the Bank's expected future financial results or condition, but rather reflect possible results under the prescribed hypothetical scenario.
+This Report contains forward-looking statements, including projections of our financial results and condition under a hypothetical scenario that incorporates a set of assumed economic and financial conditions defined by us.
+The projections are not intended to be our forecast of expected future economic or financial conditions or our forecast of the Company's expected future financial results or condition, but rather reflect possible results under the Company defined hypothetical scenario.
 Our future financial results and condition will be influenced by actual economic and financial conditions and various other factors as described in our reports filed with the Securities and Exchange Commission (SEC) and available at www.sec.gov.